jdhitsolutions/MyTasks/docs/Enable-EmailReminder.md

 ## DESCRIPTION

 This command will create a daily PowerShell scheduled job to send you an email with tasks that are due in the next 3 days.
-The default is a text message but you can send it as HTML which will include color coding for overdue tasks.
+You can specify a different number of days.
+The default mail message is a text message but you can send it as HTML which will include color coding for overdue tasks.
+If you are using a custom path for your tasks, be sure you have run Set-MyTaskPath first and verified the settings before enabling an email reminder.

 This command requires the PSScheduledJob module.

 ## EXAMPLES